kefilwe52/betwayUI/README.md

 ## Description

 Betway UI is a modern frontend application for the Betway platform, crafted using the power of React combined with the flexibility of the Ionic framework.
-This application aims to provide users with an intuitive and responsive experience across various devices, ensuring seamless navigation and interaction.
+This application aims to provide users with a responsive experience across various devices

 ## Prerequisites